Locomotion on Constrained Footholds via Layered Architectures and Model Predictive Control: Introduction

 \subsection{Contributions}

 In this work, we propose a layered architecture with MPC to locomote through complex terrain.
 The layered architecture has two components: (1) a sampling-based, gradient-free method for selecting terrain for locomotion and, (2) a full order nonlinear MPC controller outputting PD setpoints and feed forward torques.
 The layered control architecture allows the robot to select which footholds to use in real time while considering the closed loop performance of the system for a variety of terrain options.
+In addition, the MPC is formulated to optimize on the quaternion tangent space rather than using Euler angles as is commonly done in MPC.

 The controller is faster than pure sampling-based and CIMPC methods, and it can be run in real time for a humanoid.
 The proposed controller also outperforms the Raibert heuristic \cite{raibert_legged_2000} for selecting terrain when traveling at high speeds, as shown in simulation experiments.
 Further, the controller does not require heuristics, which allows it to generalize to other tasks beyond stepping stones.
 We demonstrate the performance of the controller on the Unitree Go2 quadruped robot crossing over a variety of terrains and locomoting on flat ground, as shown in Fig. \ref{fig:hero_fig}.
 Simulation results shown the efficacy of the approach on the Unitree G1 humanoid crossing over complex terrain.